k33g/files/golo/01-functional.md

 Quite easy and simple!
 No? 😉

 As you see, nothing complicated.
-Next time, will see **Union Types**.
+Next time, we'll see **Union Types**.